code-jugglers/brain-games/README.md

 To Train the Brains: `node build/train 1000`

-- 1st Argument is the number of iterations, defaults is 50000
+- 1st Argument is the number of iterations. default is 50000
 - 2nd Argument is the brain for X. Default is teamX_brain.json
 - 3rd Argument is the brain for O. Default is teamO_brain.json